 Start with some simple activities using only one mirror and objects to be seen and reflected.
 Using real objects and splitting them down the middle, see if the students can see which objects have reflective symmetry.
 Bugs and pictures of bugs are good for this first activity.
 Regular polygons are also useful.
 Yes, a circle is not a polygon, but it is still interesting to study.
 A circle has infinite number of reflective symmetries if the mirror goes through the center.
-A square or a regular triangle has a finite number of reflective symmetry.
+A square or a regular triangle has a finite number of reflective symmetries.
+The mirror needs to go through the center to achieve this symmetry.
 These same shapes, including the bugs, will be viewed again when we are using hinged mirrors.
 This and the use of the notebooks will lead to continuity throughout the Unit.